ART HISTORY 89S / MEDIEVAL & RENAISSANCE STUDIES 89S / VISUAL MEDIA STUDIES 89S

 JEWISH STUDIES 89S / CULTURAL ANTHROPOLOGY 89S / RELIGIOUS STUDIES 89S / HISTORY 89S

-Race, Class and Religion: Identity Politics in the Age of Trump (Codes Forthcoming)
+Race, Class and Religion: Identity Politics in the Age of Trump (SS, CCI)

 Drawing on the particular history of Jews as a case study illustrating the tensions, dynamics, and developments of ethnicity and religion in the US more broadly, students in this seminar will learn how the politics of race, class, and religion have informed the making and transformation of religious identities.
 Together, we examine the impact of economy, technology and culture production on the nature of difference, as we work toward an understanding of race and religion as socially constructed categories.
 Readings will include scholarship in anthropology, cultural studies and history, primary source documents, as well as popular materials, such as film, literature and music.